 - Beverage spoilers: Particularly due to the current „craft beer“ trend, comprehensive beer analyses have become an important issue.
 Beer spoiling bacteria such as Lactobacillus spp., Pediococcus spp., Pectinatus or Megasphaera have a major impact on beverage quality: they can cause turbidity, unpleasant smell and bad taste.
 In addition to bacteria, yeasts pose a risk in beer production, too.
 GEN-IAL® PCR kits allow detection of numerous beverage spoilers in one step – easy, fast and precise.

 In addition to this, the IAFP will cover a lot of further topics concerning food safety, e.g. toxins and allergens.
 We are looking forward to many interesting presentations and conversations!
-You can find further information on our event page.

 Do you have questions concerning our microbiological test kits?